kata-strofi-gr/offlineVER/MySQL DB/README.md

 - `VehicleItems`: Manages the items and quantities associated with each vehicle.
 - `Announcements`: Stores announcements made by administrators.
 - `AnnouncementItems`: Manages the items and quantities associated with each announcement.
-- `RequestHistory`: Tracks the history of requests.
-- `OfferHistory`: Tracks the history of offers.

 ## Stored Procedures and Triggers